Contact

 Special feature: no own sales commissions; only payment providers (e.g. PayPal, Stripe) charge fees

-• Beginners: the add-on impresses with its free plan, ideal for testing.
+• Beginners: the add-on stands out with its free plan, ideal for testing.

-• Growth: the cloud shop system delivers more professionalism, automation & marketing power starting from the middle plan.
+• Growth: the cloud-based shop system offers greater professionalism, automation, and marketing power starting from the mid-tier plans.

-Chapter 5: Which platform is suitable for whom?
+Chapter 5: Which Platform Is Right for Whom?

-The comparison makes it clear: Both systems have their justification, but are aimed at different target groups.
+The comparison makes one thing clear: both systems are justified, but they cater to different target groups.

-The add-on is particularly attractive for startups or self-employed individuals with an existing website.
-The free basic plan allows you to sell up to five products, making it perfect for getting started.
-However, those without their own website and want to open a full-fledged online shop right away are better off with the cloud shop system , as it offers everything from a single source.
+• Small Businesses & Beginners: For founders or self-employed individuals with an existing website, the add-on is particularly attractive.
+The free basic plan allows the sale of up to five products—perfect for getting started.
+Those without an existing web presence who want to launch a complete online store right away are better served by the cloud-based shop system, as it provides everything from a single source.

-Growing, small shops can still use the add-on , but they quickly reach their limits as the number of products increases or international requirements increase.
-The cloud shop system offers significantly more options in this area: automation, apps, and integrations make it the ideal system for building and professionally scaling an e-commerce shop .
+• Mid-Sized Businesses: Growing small shops may still use the add-on for a time, but as product counts increase or international requirements arise, limitations quickly appear.
+The cloud-based shop system offers far more possibilities in this area: automations, apps, and integrations make it the ideal solution for building and professionally scaling an e-commerce store.

-When it comes to international operations, the cloud store system has a clear advantage.
-Features such as multilingualism, multicurrency, and support for numerous international payment providers make global trade straightforward.
-Shopify Plus also offers a true enterprise solution .
-While the add-on can technically be used for international sales, its capabilities are significantly more limited.
+• International Scaling: For international expansion, the cloud-based shop system clearly has the advantage.
+Features such as multilingual support, multi-currency, and a wide range of international payment providers make global commerce straightforward.
+Shopify Plus additionally offers a true enterprise-grade solution.
+While the add-on can technically support international sales, it remains much more limited in comparison.

-The add-on is a practical tool for smaller industry solutions: A café, a club, or a service provider can quickly add a sales function to their website.
-More ambitious projects, such as food brands with delivery services or international coaching businesses, benefit from Shopify 's flexibility and performance.
+• Specialized Industries: For smaller niche use cases, the add-on is a practical tool: a café, association, or service provider can quickly add sales functionality to an existing website.
+More ambitious projects—such as food brands with delivery services or international coaching businesses—benefit significantly from Shopify’s flexibility and performance.

-A yoga coach with a WordPress website can easily integrate courses and products with the add-on .
-A fashion brand looking to expand internationally is much better positioned with a cloud-based shop system ; it's also worth comparing shop systems with alternatives like Magento or WooCommerce.
+Practical Example: A yoga coach with a WordPress website can easily integrate courses and products using the add-on.
+A fashion brand aiming for international growth is far better positioned with the cloud-based shop system—where a broader shop comparison with alternatives like Magento or WooCommerce may also be worthwhile.

-The add-on is an ideal solution for very small shops and sole proprietors with an existing website.
-The cloud shop system, on the other hand, is the sustainable choice for anyone who is growing, selling internationally, or looking for a professional shop system with a long-term perspective.
+The add-on is an ideal solution for very small shops and solo entrepreneurs with an existing website.
+The cloud-based shop system, by contrast, is the sustainable choice for anyone looking to grow, sell internationally, or rely on a professional shop system with a long-term perspective.

 Pros and cons in a speech bubble